assout/dotfiles/README.md

 travis-ci: [![Build Status](https://travis-ci.org/assout/dotfiles.svg)](https://travis-ci.org/assout/dotfiles)
 jenkins: [![Build Status](https://jenkins-assout.rhcloud.com/buildStatus/icon?job=dotfiles-statistics)](https://jenkins-assout.rhcloud.com/job/dotfiles-statistics/)

 Configuration files for editors and other UNIX tools.
-This is to make it easier to setup programming environment for Me.
+This is to make it easier to setup programming environment for me.

 ## How to symlink